Courtney Love: Legacy

 With over 3 million records sold in the United States alone, Hole became one of the most successful rock bands of all time fronted by a woman.
 VH1 ranked Love no. 69 in their list of The 100 Greatest Women in Music History in 2012.
 In 2015, the Phoenix New Times declared Love the number one greatest female rock star of all time, writing: "To build a perfect rock star, there are several crucial ingredients: musical talent, physical attractiveness, tumultuous relationships, substance abuse, and public meltdowns, just to name a few.
 These days, Love seems to have rebounded from her epic tailspin and has leveled out in a slightly more normal manner, but there's no doubt that her life to date is the type of story people wouldn't believe in a novel or a movie."

-Among the alternative musicians who have cited Love as an influence are Scout Niblett; Brody Dalle of The Distillers; Dee Dee Penny of Dum Dum Girls; Victoria Legrand of Beach House; Annie Hardy of Giant Drag; and Nine Black Alps.
+Among the alternative musicians who have cited Love as an influence are Scout Niblett; Brody Dalle of The Distillers; Dee Dee Penny of Dum Dum Girls; Florence Welch; Annie Hardy of Giant Drag; and Nine Black Alps.
 Contemporary female pop artists Lana Del Rey, Avril Lavigne, Tove Lo, and Sky Ferreira have also cited Love as an influence.
 Love has frequently been recognized as the most high-profile contributor of feminist music during the 1990s, and for "subverting [the] mainstream expectations of how a woman should look, act, and sound."
 According to music journalist Maria Raha, "Hole was the highest-profile female-fronted band of the '90s to openly and directly sing about feminism."
 Patti Smith, a major influence of Love's, also praised her, saying: "I hate genderizing things ... [but] when I heard Hole, I was amazed to hear a girl sing like that.
 Janis Joplin was her own thing; she was into Big Mama Thornton and Bessie Smith.
 But what Courtney Love does, I'd never heard a girl do that."

 She has also been a gay icon since the mid-1990s, and has jokingly referred to her fanbase as consisting of "females, gay guys, and a few advanced, evolved heterosexual men."
-Love's aesthetic image, particularly in the early 1990s, also became influential, and was dubbed "kinderwhore" by critics and media.
+Love's aesthetic image, particularly in the early 1990s, also became influential and was dubbed "kinderwhore" by critics and media.
 The subversive fashion mainly consisted of vintage babydoll dresses accompanied by smeared makeup and red lipstick.
 MTV reporter Kurt Loder described Love as looking like "a debauched rag doll" onstage.
 Love later said she had been influenced by the fashion of Chrissy Amphlett of the Divinyls.
 Interviewed in 1994, Love commented "I would like to think–in my heart of hearts–that I'm changing some psychosexual aspects of rock music.
 Not that I'm so desirable.
 I didn't do the kinder-whore thing because I thought I was so hot.
 When I see the look used to make one more appealing, it pisses me off.
 When I started, it was a What Ever Happened to Baby Jane? thing.
 My angle was irony."